Cataractă și glaucom – Cele mai frecvente cauze ale pierderii vederii

 Although both affect vision, there are key differences:

-• Cataracts affects the lens and is treatable surgically
+• cataracts affect the lens and are surgically treatable

-• vision lost due to cataracts can be restored
+• vision lost due to cataracts can be recovered

 • vision lost due to glaucoma cannot be recovered

-The risk of developing cataracts or glaucoma increases in the following cases:
+The risk of developing cataracts or glaucoma increases for:

 • people over 40–50 years old